MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 <img src="https://i.imgur.com/wMmaATw.png" width="25%" />

 Mr. and Mrs. Brown find a bear from Darkest Peru at the Paddington train station.
 Their home becomes more lively with his adventures.
-(Lexile 750L)
+(Lexile 750L)  <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Bear-Called-Paddington-Michael-Bond/9780007174164?ref=grid-view&qid=1654274489374&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1036138534" rel="nofollow">Buy on Orell Füssli</a>